IPod Touch (7th generation): Hardware

 The seventh-generation iPod touch features the Apple A10 processor and M10 motion coprocessor, which is the same processor used in the iPhone 7 and the sixth generation iPad.
 However, it is underclocked to 1.64 GHz from 2.34 GHz, making the iPod Touch weaker than other devices with the same chip.
 The seventh-generation iPod touch features the same front and rear camera systems as the sixth-generation device.
 That includes an 8 MP rear-facing camera, capable of recording video in 1080p resolution at 30 fps, and slow-motion video in 720p at 120 fps.
 The camera also supports different photo features, such as burst photos, HDR photos, and panoramic photos.
 The front-facing camera is a FaceTime HD, capable of taking photos at 1.2 MP, and recording video in 720p at 30 fps.
 That camera also features auto HDR for video recordings, and burst photo capabilities.
 It is the only iPod to come in a 256 GB storage option, the highest capacity ever offered on an iPod, surpassing the 160 GB capacity of the sixth generation iPod Classic, which had been discontinued in 2014.
 It is also the only iPod Touch model to natively be able to view the battery percentage without jailbreaking or third-party applications.

 Design

-The exterior design of the seventh-generation iPod touch is exactly the same of its predecessor.
+The exterior design of the seventh-generation iPod touch is exactly the same as its predecessor.
 However, the typeface for the text on the back of the iPod touch was changed to San Francisco.

 Accessories

-The seventh-generation iPod touch shipped with EarPods, and an Apple Lightning-to-USB charging cable.
+The seventh-generation iPod touch was shipped with EarPods, and an Apple Lightning-to-USB charging cable.
 The device also supports Apple AirPods, EarPods with Lightning Connector, and all Bluetooth headsets.